-Toilet paper isn’t the only thing running hot right now – ideas on coping with social isolation and quarantine are too.
-All of sudden many of us have a lot of extra time on our hands, and contemplating a slow-burn project – such as finally starting that veggie garden – is no longer a pipedream.
+This year many of us have found ourselves with extra time on our hands, and contemplating a slow-burn project – such as finally starting that veggie garden – is no longer a pipedream.

 Although there’s never a good time for a pandemic, there is a good time to start a veggie patch.
 That happens to be now.
 Despite spring attracting the most gardening attention, autumn offers an equally large catalogue of vegetables and herbs to plant – and most at an easy-to-manage pace.
 Which is something that suits everyone right now.